-The Orlando Health ID fellowship will feature nine conferences, some of which will be in conjunction with the internal medicine residency and some of which will be specifically ID related.
+The Orlando Health ID fellowship will feature several conferences, some of which will be in conjunction with the internal medicine residency and some of which will be specifically ID related.

 - A weekly didactic conference, which covers the basic field of infectious diseases and covers both basic science and clinical topics.
 Required for fellows and fulltime faculty.

 - A weekly clinical case conference which features outstanding cases from the inpatient and outpatient services.
 Focused literature reviews will be presented by fellow and staff.
 Required for fellows and faculty.
 We have a dedicated case conference for HIV and a combined conference with Pulmonary and Critical Care Mediicine.